 Hamad Medical Corporation (HMC)

-In January 2016, HMC achieved the significant distinction of becoming the first healthcare system across the globe to have all its hospitals accredited by Joint Commission International under the Academic Medical Center accreditation program.
-Additionally, the National Ambulance Service, Home Healthcare Service, Stroke Service and Palliative Care, have all received this prestigious accreditation since 2011.
+In January 2016, HMC became the first healthcare system in the world to have all of its hospitals accredited by the Joint Commission International under the framework of the Academic Medical Centre accreditation programme.
+Subsequently, HMC's National Ambulance Service, Home Healthcare Service, Stroke Service and Palliative Care, received this prestigious accreditation in 2011.

 In general, if you have an emergency medical situation in Qatar, emergency treatment in Qatar’s government hospitals is free.
-If any follow up is required, you may be charged.
+If any follow up is required, you may be charged, but not a lot.

 Click the following for a list of all the government hospitals in Qatar: https://www.iloveqatar.net/guide/living/government-hospitals-in-qatar

-PHCC is dedicated to providing the people of Qatar - locals and expats - with healthcare facilities of the highest level by managing and operating Health Centres that cover almost all the different areas and towns across Qatar.
+The PHCC is dedicated to providing the people of Qatar - locals and expats - with healthcare facilities of the highest standard with its 27+ Health Centres that cover almost all the different areas and towns across Qatar.

 Call 107 to make an appointment at a Health Centre.